What an adventure!

 Don’t forget to do this critical task on both sides of the border.
 You need to get stamped out of Ecuador.
 And you need to get stamped into Peru.

-Be sure to get your passport stamp at the immigration office in Nuevo Rocafuerte upon arrival.
 Also, be sure to get processed into Peru upon arrival into Pantoja.

 Make this task a priority.
 Issues at this remote border have occurred.